 Any community resident can join and learn how to make their homes more secure, watch out for each other and the neighborhood, and report activities that raise their suspicions.
 You may form a Neighborhood Watch group around any geographical unit: a block, apartment complex or business area.

-To form a Neighborhood Watch group, contact the Police Department’s Volunteer Coordinator at (801) 799-3361.
+To form a Neighborhood Watch group, contact the Police Department’s Neighborhood Watch Coordinator at (801) 799-3367.
 The Coordinator will provide you with a Neighborhood Watch guide and explain how to get your group started.